jason-xxl/methodman/README.md

 # methodman

-**methodman** is a Go mocking tool that Denpendency Injection with minimal code overhead.
+**methodman** is a Go mocking tool that provides Denpendency Injection with minimal code overhead.

 ## Why introduce this tool?